EnigmaCurry/dry_agent/README.md

 ## `dry_agent` shell function

-One of the main drawbacks of `make` is that you always need to be in the same directory as the `Makefile` (Or specify the directory with `-C`).
+One of the main drawbacks of `make` commands are that you always need to be in the same directory as the `Makefile` (Or, you need to specify the directory with `-C`).

 You may want to set up this more ergonomic Bash function wrapper that you can use from any directory.
 Add this to your `~/.bashrc` (or `~/.bashrc.local` if you do it like EnigmaCurry).

 ```
 ## Create dry_agent CLI utility function with Bash completion:
 DRY_AGENT_ALIAS=dry
-DRY_AGENT_ROOT=~/dry_agent
+DRY_AGENT_ROOT=${HOME}/dry_agent
 eval "$(make -sC ${DRY_AGENT_ROOT} dry_agent_alias)"
 dry_agent_alias $DRY_AGENT_ALIAS
 unset dry_agent_alias DRY_AGENT_ROOT DRY_AGENT_ALIAS
 ```

 You may choose whatever alias you want for the wrapper command.
-For
-example: `DRY_AGENT_ALIAS=dry`.
-You'll also need to point to the directory where you cloned to:
+In the example, `DRY_AGENT_ALIAS=dry`.
+You'll also need to point to the directory where you cloned to: `DRY_AGENT_ROOT=~/dry_agent`.
-`DRY_AGENT_GIT=~/dry_agent`.

-Restart your shell, and you can now use `dry` instead of `make`, and you can you do this from any directory, and with the same Tab completion as `make`.
+Restart your shell, and you can now use the alias `dry` (from any directory) instead of `make`.
+It includes the same Tab completion as `make`.

 ```
 ## E.g., with the `dry` wrapper:
+dry config
 dry install
+dry get-url
 dry help
 ```